 Check the coolant level daily.
-See Coolant Level on page 30.
+See Coolant Level on page 36.

 When adding coolant, avoid mixing different brands and formulations.
-If the coolant is mixed with more than 25% of a different formulation, engine corrosion damage could occur.
+If the coolant is mixed with more than 25% of a different formulation (for example, mixing OAT and NOAT coolants), engine corrosion damage could occur.
 If mixing exceeds 25% of total system volume, it is recommended to flush and refill the system completely with one type of coolant.